HomeGuidesAPI ReferenceGuidesMRT APIConfiguration API

 Assigning with Central API

-To assign profiles to scopes using the REST API we will use the scope-maps endpoint.
-This requires gathering preliminary information to provide in the API payload, including the scope ID, persona, and resource.
+To assign profiles to scopes using the Central API we will use the Config Assignments endpoint.
+This requires gathering preliminary information to provide in the API payload including the scope ID, device function, profile type, and profile instance.
 For more information about working with Central API please visit our Getting Started with REST APIs guide.
 You can get started quickly with APIs using our Postman Collection guide.

-1. Get the scope ID for the scope that we want to assign a profile to.
+1. Get the scope ID for the designated scope to assign a profile to.
 Please reference our Scope ID guide for full details on this process.

-2. Lookup the API persona that is equivalent to the device function from the Central UI.
-Please reference our Device Function and Persona guide for a full table of personas and their device function equivalent.
+2. Designate the device function.
+Please reference our Device Function guide for a full table of device functions and their equivalent API values.

 Postman Example

-With the above information gathered we can use the scope-maps API to populate the payload.
-Here is an example using postman with all the information we've collected.
+With the above information gathered we can populate the information required in the config-assignments API payload.
+Here is an example using postman for assigning a WLAN profile with the name "ssid-name" to a scope for Campus Access Point device functions.

 Postman VLAN example